-Holter Monitor Test: What You Need to Know
+Holter Monitor Test for the Heart: What You Need to Know

-Your child is having a heart test that uses a device called a Holter monitor.
-The monitor does an ECG (EKG) to record the electrical activity of the heart (timing of the heartbeat).
-This happens over 24 hours or more.
-The test helps the cardiologist (heart doctor) find out if your child has an arrhythmia (an irregular heartbeat).
+Your child is having a test that uses a wearable device called a Holter monitor.
+The monitor does an electrocardiogram (ECG, also known as an EKG) to record the heart's electrical activity over 24 hours or more.
+The test helps the cardiologist (a heart healthcare specialist) find out if your child has an arrhythmia (an irregular heartbeat).
 Your child should not feel any discomfort from the device.

 Care Instructions

-• Read the instructions that came with the monitor to see how to place the leads at home or put them back on if they come off.
+• Read the instructions that came with the monitor to see how to place the leads on your child at home or put them back on if they come off.

 • Make sure your child wears the monitor as directed.
 It can be worn over the shoulder in a pouch, in a cradle necklace around the neck, or carried in a pocket.
-Sometimes doctors use an e-patch Holter monitor.
+Sometimes healthcare providers use an e-patch Holter monitor.
 This wireless monitor attaches to the skin.

 • Your child should continue with regular activities unless your cardiologist tells you otherwise.